The Psychological Side of Addiction

 - Suicidal thoughts9

 The emotional stress falls under the category of trauma, which the American Psychological Association says is an emotional response that takes place when a person is deeply afraid for their life or wellbeing.
 A woman being assaulted by her partner and a child witnessing the event could be so scared that their brains are unable to fully process the experience, a process that fundamentally alters the brain’s functioning and chemistry (not dissimilar to what happens to a soldier’s brain after a traumatic event).10 The fallout from this shock could manifest as one of the conditions listed above.
-Left untreated, the emotional stress grows and festers, and only unhealthy behaviors (like substance abuse or compulsive shopping, gambling, sex, etc.) can calm the inner storm.11
+Left untreated, the emotional stress grows and festers, and only unhealthy behaviors (like substance use or compulsive shopping, gambling, sex, etc.) can calm the inner storm.11

-According to TIME magazine, “the vast majority of people with addiction have suffered significant previous trauma.”12 Many of those people are women, who tend to be the most frequently victimized in households where domestic violence is prevalent.13 The Journal of Psychiatric Research writes that women have a “heightened fear response,” so they are twice as likely to develop post-traumatic stress disorder in the aftermath of a traumatic event than men.14, 15 In addition to substance abuse, girls who suffer or witness domestic violence tend to act out in other risky and uncontrollable ways, such as being sexually promiscuous (which itself may lead to the development of compulsive sexual behavior) or engaging in self-harm, like cutting the skin; it is not meant as a suicidal action, but the intense pain provides a distraction from the emotional stress of domestic abuse.16, 17
+According to TIME magazine, “the vast majority of people with addiction have suffered significant previous trauma.”12 Many of those people are women, who tend to be the most frequently victimized in households where domestic violence is prevalent.13 The Journal of Psychiatric Research writes that women have a “heightened fear response,” so they are twice as likely to develop post-traumatic stress disorder in the aftermath of a traumatic event than men.14, 15 In addition to substance use, girls who suffer or witness domestic violence tend to act out in other risky and uncontrollable ways, such as being sexually promiscuous (which itself may lead to the development of compulsive sexual behavior) or engaging in self-harm, like cutting the skin; it is not meant as a suicidal action, but the intense pain provides a distraction from the emotional stress of domestic abuse.16, 17

 For children, the emotional stress caused by witnessing domestic violence can be particularly debilitating.
 Children are typically unable to understand what they are seeing when their parents yell and fight with one another, which leaves a lasting impact on their brains, usually in the form of an anxiety or stress disorder.
 The Center for Nonviolence and Social Justice writes that the differences continue into adulthood, so children who grow up in stable and positive households have markedly different brains than children who grow up in a household of domestic abuse.18